MMosley502/LEGUP/Implementing-Puzzles.md

 }
 ```

-Finally, we need to add the new puzzle to Legup's list, so that it recognizes the files.
+Finally, we need to add the new puzzle to LEGUP's list, so that it recognizes the files.
 In `src/main/resources/edu/rpi/legup/legup` in the file `config`, we add the line
 ```xml
 <puzzle name="Nurikabe" qualifiedClassName="edu.rpi.legup.puzzle.nurikabe.Nurikabe" fileType=".xml"/>
 ```

-Congratulations, you've added a puzzle to Legup!
+Congratulations, you've added a puzzle to LEGUP!

 ## Next Steps
-This tutorial was intended to give a simple overview of the anatomy of a puzzle in Legup.
+This tutorial was intended to give a simple overview of the anatomy of a puzzle in LEGUP.
 For
 this reason, certain features were not implemented and comments were removed.
 However, this will (hopefully) have given the reader enough information
 to be able to read and navigate the source code independently, where the wealth of